jozzdart/mono/mono/README.md

 Notes:

-- `plugin: exec` runs each `run` entry as a command in the package directory.
+- `plugin: exec` runs the first `run` entry as a command in the package directory (additional entries can be added later).
 - You can set environment variables with `env:` and express dependencies between tasks with `dependsOn:` in `mono.yaml`.
 - Tasks in `monocfg/tasks.yaml` override/extend those in `mono.yaml`.